Wat Niwet Thammaprawat

 Opening Hours: 08.00-18.00 daily

-You can get to Bang Pa-In by train, bus, van, boat or take a guided tour from Bangkok.
+You can get to Wat Niwet Thammaprawat by train, bus, van, boat or take a guided tour from Bangkok.

-From Bangkok Northern Bus Terminal, on Kamphaeng Phet 2 Road, there are buses to Bang Pa-in daily every 30 minutes.
+From Bangkok Northern Bus Terminal, on Kamphaeng Phet 2 Road, take a bus to Bang Pa-in.
+They run daily every 30 minutes.

 Passenger Vans run every 30 minutes from Chatuchak Mini-Van station.